Coffee and Walnut Spelt Cake with Coffee Cream Cheese Frosting

 Although I have seen beauties in all shapes and sizes referred to as coffee cake, it seems that a square, sheet pan kind of cake is most common, often including cinnamon and streusel toppings.

 In the UK, when we say coffee cake, we mean coffee cake, and there is most definitely some kind of coffee in the actual cake.
-Like this one.
+However, it is also very likely that we will be having a cup of coffee to accompany it.
+Confusing, right?

 Can I use plain (all purpose) in place of the spelt flour?